AminAlsuhaibani/spring-boot-ecommerce/README.md

 ## Project Description

-This is a Spring Boot-based e-commerce application designed to manage products and a shopping cart.
-It supports basic CRUD operations for products, adding/removing products from the cart, and performing a checkout.
-The app uses PostgreSQL as the database, Spring Data JPA for persistence, and includes basic tax calculations based on product price.
+This is a Spring Boot-based e-commerce application that allows managing products and a shopping cart.
+It supports basic operations like adding, viewing, and removing products from the cart, along with calculating total prices and taxes during checkout.

 ### Key Features:
-- **Add/Edit/View Products**: Supports managing products with details like name, description, price, and tax rate.
+- **Manage Products**: Add, view, and search for products.
-- **Shopping Cart**: Allows users to add, remove, and view products in the cart.
+- **Shopping Cart**: Add and remove products from the cart.
-- **Checkout**: Calculates the total price, tax, and grand total during checkout, then clears the cart.
+- **Checkout**: Calculate total price, tax, and grand total during checkout.
-- **Product Search**: Search products based on a keyword.
-- **API Documentation**: All functionality is exposed through REST APIs.

-## Assumptions Made

-1. **Tax Calculation**: Products priced above **1000** are taxed at **15%**, and those below **1000** are taxed at **10%**.
-2. **Database**: PostgreSQL is used as the database.
-The `product` table is set with an auto-incrementing `id`.
-3. **API Access**: This application is intended for a server-side environment with exposed REST APIs.
-4. **Testing**: Basic testing support is included via the `spring-boot-starter-test` dependency for unit and integration tests.

 ## How to Run the Application

-### Prerequisites
+### Prerequisites:
 - **Java 21** or higher
 - **PostgreSQL** installed and running
-- **Maven** (for managing dependencies and building the project)
+- **Maven** (for building the project)

 ### Steps to Run the Application: